About Bear Country USA

 The biggest change at Bear Country has been the number of animals living at the park.
 Most of the wildlife are born on the premises and are hand-raised by the park staff.
 Every spring the Casey’s look forward to a new crop of bear cubs.

 The cubs are born in early January while their mothers are in hibernation.
 The cubs stay with their mothers for eight weeks.
-Then, in early March, Bear Country handlers remove the cubs from their dens, and staff members bottle feed the babies for another six to eight weeks.
+Then, in late March, Bear Country handlers collect the cubs from their dens, and staff members bottle feed the babies for another six to eight weeks.

-Bear Country U.S.A. takes the babies from their mothers for three simple reasons: survival rate, manageability and marketability.
+Bear Country U.S.A. takes the babies from their mothers for two simple reasons: manageability here at the park and their health.